Judicial independence

-Advantages
+Foundation of rule of law

 Judicial independence serves as a safeguard for rights and privileges from a limited government and prevents executive and legislative encroachment upon those rights.
 It serves as a foundation for the rule of law and democracy.
 The rule of law means that all authority and power must come from an ultimate source of law.
-Under an independent judicial system, the courts and its officers are free from inappropriate intervention in the judiciary's affairs.
+Under an independent judicial system, the courts and their officers are free from inappropriate intervention in judicial affairs.
 With this independence, the judiciary can safeguard people's rights and freedoms which ensure equal protection for all.

 The effectiveness of the law, and the respect that people have for the law and the government which enacts it, is dependent upon the judiciary's independence to mete out fair decisions.
 Furthermore, judicial independence is a pillar of economic growth, as multinational businesses and investors have confidence to invest in the economy of a nation which has a strong and stable judiciary that is insulated from interference.
 The judiciary's role in deciding the validity of presidential and parliamentary elections also necessitates judicial independence.

-Economic
+Economic effects

 Constitutional economics studies issues such as the proper distribution of national wealth including government spending on the judiciary.
 In transitional and developing countries, spending on the judiciary may be controlled by the executive.
 This undermines the principle of judicial independence because it creates a financial dependence of the judiciary on the executive.
 It is important to distinguish between two methods of corruption of the judiciary: the state (through budget planning and privileges) being the most dangerous, and private.
 State corruption of the judiciary can impede the ability of businesses to optimally facilitate the growth and development of a market economy.

 In some countries, the constitution also prohibits the legislative branch from reducing salaries of sitting judges.

 Judicial misconduct

 The disadvantages of having a judiciary that is seemingly too independent include possible abuse of power by judges.
 Self-interest, ideological dedication and even corruption may influence the decisions of judges without any checks and balances in place to prevent this abuse of power if the judiciary is completely independent.
 The relationship between the judiciary and the executive is a complex series of dependencies and inter-dependencies which counter-check each other and must be carefully balanced.
 One can be too independent of the other.
 Furthermore, judicial support of the executive is not as negative as it seems as the executive is the branch of government with the greatest claim to democratic legitimacy.
 Roger K. Warren writes that if the judiciary and executive are constantly feuding, no government can function well.

+Judicial supremacy could potentially promote an elitist autocracy.
+Judicial aggrandizement describes the process when judges displace or subordinate the authority of elected branches, which undermines political legitimacy and can facilitate democratic backsliding.